 You may notice some differences between the two chocolates above.
 Can you guess which of the two may be tempered and which may not be?
 You'll notice that the image to the right holds a shine and doesn’t look tacky like the image on the left.
 We’d also bet that the chocolate on the right would ‘snap’ when broken or melt with a smooth texture in your mouth.

-If you’ve ever purchased chocolate at a store, chances are it has gone through the tempering process (like the image above).
+If you’ve ever purchased chocolate at a store, chances are it has gone through the tempering process.
 This involves melting and cooling chocolate in a manner that promotes very specific fat crystals (called beta crystals) to form.

 Chocolate itself is an emulsion, however if warmed or melted the chocolate emulsion breaks.
 When it finally cools, the cocoa butter rises to the surface.
 This creates an unattractive product and some will actually throw their chocolate away thinking its moldy, when it’s really just fat ‘bloom’.

 So why temper chocolate?
 The result of tempered chocolate offers a noticeable shine, chocolate that won’t melt to the touch, and a formed chocolate that audibly ‘snaps’ when broken.
 These expectations are what all chocolate consumers have grown to know and love.
 Although chocolate that hasn’t been tempered is completely harmless, it seems unnatural.
 There are a few methods to tempering chocolate although we are just going to introduce one which is widely used today (especially with tempering machines).